brunojppb/brunojppb.github.io/_posts/2020-07-01-hardening-your-server-security-with-fail2ban.md

 `- Jail list:	recidive, sshd
 ```

-Now that `recidive` is active, You can check if some IP addresses were banned for the whole week:
+Now that `recidive` is active, you can check if some IP addresses were banned for the whole week:

 ```shell
 fail2ban-client status recidive